You are here

 Text Talk Lessons

 Text Talk is an approach to read-alouds that is designed to enhance young children's ability to construct meaning from decontextualized language.
 The Text Talk Lessons provide educators with a resource to accomplish the complex and demanding task of developing children's literacy using read-alouds.
-These lessons were put together by the Utah Department of Education.
-The ebook contains discussion questions and vocabulary activities to go along with each title.
+The ebook, provided by the Utah Department of Education, contains discussion questions and vocabulary activities to go along with each title.
 The book is over 400 pages with detailed instructions and questions for many read-aloud books such as A Bad Case of Stripes, Chrysanthemum, Fancy Nancy, I Wanna Iguana, The Polar Express, and Stellaluna.

 Resources for Teaching Phonological Awareness